 - March 25, Gainesville (Alachua County) at City Hall, 200 E. University Ave.

-FWC will hold public meetings and government briefings in the East Panhandle BMU in Spring 2014.
-Please check back frequently for meeting dates.
+FWC will hold public meetings and government briefings in the East Panhandle BMU in April 2014, please check back frequently for meeting dates.

 Explore the map to learn more about your BMU and how you can get involved.